 - question a child’s self-identification or self-expression related to their gender, race, culture, ethnicity, religion, sexuality, or disability;

 - express inappropriate or disrespectful personal views on cultures, ethnicity, sexuality, or disability in the presence of a child or their family;

 - initiate unnecessary physical contact with children or do things of a personal nature that children can do for themselves, such as toileting or changing clothes;

 - develop ‘special’ relationships with specific children or show favouritism through the provision of gifts or inappropriate attention;

-- exchange personal contact details such as phone number, social networking site or email addresses with children;
+- exchange personal contact details such as phone number, social networking site or email addresses with children or families;

 - have unauthorised physical or virtual contact with children;